 python3 -m pip install --user --no-cache-dir --extra-index-url=https://download.pytorch.org/whl/cu128 npfl138.

-cpu to get CPU-only (smaller) version,cu124 to get CUDA 12.4 build,rocm7.1 to get AMD ROCm 7.1 build (Linux only).On macOS, the --extra-index-url has no effect and the Metal support is
+cpu to get CPU-only (smaller) version,cu126 to get CUDA 12.6 build,rocm7.1 to get AMD ROCm 7.1 build (Linux only).On macOS, the above --extra-index-url values have no practical effect, the

 To update the npfl138 package later, use python3 -m pip install --user --upgrade npfl138.